All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 moonCat@mooncat

 Background.
-What is behind this word?
+What lies behind this word?

 22 Aug 18:42

 Background.
-What is behind this word?
+What lies behind this word?

 moonCat